Opatanol Eye Drops: Using Olopatadine for Allergic Conjunctivitis

 | Bacterial conjunctivitis | Staphylococcus, Streptococcus | Sticky yellow/green discharge; crusting on lashes | Antibiotic eye drops (prescription) |

-Olopatadine — the active ingredient in Opatanol — is a selective H1 histamine receptor antagonist.
-It works directly in the eye by:
+Olopatadine — the active ingredient in Opatanol — is a selective H1 histamine receptor antagonist with dual action:

-- Blocking H1 histamine receptors in the conjunctiva, preventing histamine from producing the inflammatory response
+- Antihistamine action: Blocks H1 histamine receptors in the conjunctiva, preventing histamine from producing the inflammatory response

-Opatanol has been licensed for medical use in Europe since 2002 and has an established evidence base.
-Clinical studies lasting up to 14 weeks demonstrated that Opatanol significantly reduced itching and redness in allergic conjunctivitis, showing efficacy comparable to cromolyn sodium and levocabastine.
+Opatanol has been licensed in Europe since 2002 and has an established evidence base.
+Clinical studies lasting up to 14 weeks demonstrated that Opatanol significantly reduced itching and redness in allergic conjunctivitis.

 How to Use Opatanol Eye Drops Correctly

-Close eye gently: Close your eye gently for 1–2 minutes after applying the drop.
+Close your eye gently for 1–2 minutes after applying the drop.
+Repeat for the other eye.

-Opatanol can be used safely for up to 4 months as required during the allergic season.
-Always follow your prescriber’s instructions on duration.
+Dosing: 1 drop per affected eye, twice daily, at least 8 hours apart.
+Can be used safely for up to 4 months as required during the allergic season.

 Opatanol and Contact Lenses